bpat86/insta/README.md

 # Set up
 * Register your app in the [Instagram Developer's section](https://www.instagram.com/developer/) to receive an API access token
 * Rename .env-placeholder to .env in the project's root
-* Add it to the .env file.
+* Add it to the .env file
 * npm start

 # Functionality basics